Metal Building Wall Systems

 Exterior Insulation and Finish System (EIFS)

 Exterior Insulation and Finish System (EIFS) is a type of cladding that consists of a layer of foam insulation covered with a textured finish.
-EIFS framing can also be utilized with metal paneling, hardy plank, etc. in steel homes.
-EIFS is a popular choice for pre-engineering metal building wall assemblies due to its energy efficiency, versatility, and low maintenance requirements.
-EIFS also offers a variety of finishes and colors.
-However, EIFS can be more expensive than other wall assemblies, and it may not be suitable for all climates.
+EIFS provides high energy efficiency and finish versatility.
+It is expensive than other wall assemblies and may not be suitable for all climates.

 Pros: